nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel7.md

 -   Set the operating system locale.
 Add following line to the `/etc/environment` file.

         LC_ALL=en_US.UTF-8

+-   Install `yum-utils`, a collection of utilities that integrate with yum to extend its native features.

+        sudo yum install yum-utils

 -   If `/tmp` directory is mounted using `noexec` switch, the admin UI does not start, because it uses `/tmp` directory.
     Check is `/tmp` directory mounted using `noexec` switch: